bmoshe/bootcamp-backend/chapters/Chapter 7 - GraphQL Types.md

 ### Using the GraphQL Generators
 First off, we'll define types for our `TaskList` and `Task` models.
-To generate a GraphQL Type, we can use the provided Rails generator:
+To generate a GraphQL type, we can use the provided Rails generator:

 ```bash
 rails g graphql:object Task